CliffordEdewor/CliffordEdewor/README.md

 I have trained and mentored **500+ learners** across institutions and national programmes, including serving as **Cybersecurity Instructor & Facilitator for NITDA’s 3MTT Programme**.
 My work spans **infrastructure protection, risk management, and digital safety initiatives**, achieving measurable outcomes such as a **30–40% reduction in cyber risk exposure** among learners and professionals.

 As the **HND Pioneer President of NACOS PTI Chapter**, I strengthened student leadership in **cybersecurity, AI, and cloud computing**, fostering innovation and professional growth.

-I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, contractor to **Segilola Resources Operating Limited (a subsidiary of Thor Explorations Ltd)**.
-I oversee control room systems, secure networked security infrastructure, and enforce cybersecurity controls to maintain safe, efficient, and compliant operations within a safety-critical mining environment.

 I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, contractor to **Segilola Resources Operating Limited (SROL), a subsidiary of Thor Explorations Ltd**.
 I oversee control room systems, secure networked security infrastructure, and enforce cybersecurity controls to maintain safe, efficient, and compliant operations in **SROL’s safety-critical mining environment**.